Million-art/slack-bot/README.md

 #### File Access Issues
 **Problem**: "File not found" or "Permission denied" **Solution**:
+1. **For new files**: The bot creates and owns files automatically - no sharing needed
-1. Share Google Drive folder with service account
+2. **For existing files**: Share specific files with the service account email if needed
-2. Verify file permissions
+3. Verify file permissions
-3. Check GOOGLE_FOLDER_ID configuration
+4. Check GOOGLE_FOLDER_ID configuration

 ## Development